The best antivirus software you can buy

 |Malware detection rates||AV-Test zero-day||AV-Test widespread||AV-Comparatives||SE Labs|

 Overall, Kaspersky's track record in AV-Test's monthly evaluations is exemplary.
 Since January 2017, it has failed to detect 100% of zero-day malware only twice and has never missed any widespread malware.
-Only Norton beat that record with a single miss on zero-day malware, but Norton tends to have more false positives.
+Only Norton beat that record, with a single miss on zero-day malware, but Norton tended to have more false positives.

-In evaluations conducted between July and August 2020 by the Austrian lab AV-Comparatives, Kaspersky was 99.7% effective against "real-world" malware (a mix of new and old malware found online) with no false positives.
+In evaluations conducted between July and October 2020 by the Austrian lab AV-Comparatives, Kaspersky was 99.7% effective against "real-world" malware (a mix of new and old malware found online) with two false positives.

-Bitdefender had a 99.7% percent score and zero false positives.
-Trend Micro had a perfect 100% detection rate but at a cost of a whopping 30 false positives.
+Bitdefender had a 99.6% percent score and four false positives.
+Trend Micro had a perfect 100% detection rate but at a cost of a whopping 63 false positives.

-London-based SE Labs digs a bit deeper, checking whether antivirus software blocks malware from being installed or merely neutralizes it after installation.
-That wasn't a problem for Kaspersky, which got perfect 100% scores in SE Labs' April-June and January-March 2020 rounds, indicating that it blocked all malware.
+London-based SE Labs digs a bit deeper, checking whether antivirus software blocks malware from being installed or merely neutralizes it after installation, and scoring accordingly.

 Kaspersky 2021: Security and privacy features